President Biden on Medal of Honor recipient Alwyn Cashe: ‘A warrior who literally walked through fire for his troops’ - NewsBreak

 COLUMBUS, Ga. ( WRBL ) — Just before he gave the Medal of Honor to Alwyn Cashe’s widow, Tamara, President Joe Biden summed up the dog-faced soldier this way: “Alwyn Cashe was a soldier’s soldier.
 A warrior who literally walked through fire for his troops.”

-More than 16 years after the heroic rescue of his soldiers from a burning Bradley Fighting Vehicle, Sgt First Class Alwyn Cashed posthumously received the military’s highest honor for valor on Thursday at a White House ceremony.Richmond Police Coalition demands Chief’s resignation; Stoney disagrees, supports Smith
+More than 16 years after the heroic rescue of his soldiers from a burning Bradley Fighting Vehicle, Sgt First Class Alwyn Cashed posthumously received the military’s highest honor for valor on Thursday at a White House ceremony.WWII vet says he feels ‘great’ on his 101st birthday: ‘Life can be beautiful’

 A lot of people from Cashe’s family to his former commanders including Lt.
 Gen. Gary Brito – a former Fort Benning commander – fought for 16 years for this day.